 Mathematical Institute, University of Oxford, UK

-This postgraduate mathematics summer school is jointly funded by the Clay Mathematics Institute, the Heilbronn Institute for Mathematical Research and the Mathematical Institute at the University of Oxford.
+Jointly funded by the Clay Mathematics Institute, the Heilbronn Institute for Mathematical Research and the Mathematical Institute at the University of Oxford

 Unlikely intersection problems emerged around 25 years ago, with several different motivations.
 Bombieri, Masser and Zannier, Zilber, and Pink independently arrived at conjectures now known as the Zilber-Pink conjectures, which are still wide open in general.
 The Pila-Wilkie Theorem has become a key tool in the subject, and related developments in functional transcendence are now having an impact in other parts of diophantine geometry.